HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 <br/>

-## How the board operate
+## How the Multiboard operate

-- Simply plug the board into the Flipper Zero, use the toggler to select one of the three chipsets and confirm the selection, then choose one of the relative apps on the Flipper, and you're good to go.
+- Simply plug the Multiboard into the Flipper Zero, use the toggler to select one of the three chipsets and confirm the selection, then choose one of the relative apps on the Flipper, and you're good to go.
 - The nRF24 and CC1101 chipsets do not require additional firmware to function.
 Most Flipper Zero firmware, including Momentum, Unleashed, and others, support them natively.
 - The ESP32 requires Marauder firmware to function, and it comes pre-loaded with the firmware on the ESP32 chipset.